ParabolicNet/nootropicswiki/README.md

     other_names: [
         "Brain Compound"
     ], // Optional
+    moa: [
-    moa: "method of action here", // Add ? if it is unknown
+        "method of action here"
+    ], // Add ? as only moa if it is unknown
     class: [
         "Pro-Cognition",
         "Pro-Longevity"